ludersGabriel/rbmq-docs/README.md

-# RPC Communication with RBMQ
+# Async RPC Communication with RBMQ in NodeJS

 This is an implementation of async RPC communication in NodeJS between a client and a server using RBMQ and AMQP.